 I was aware that I knew child development well and that I was well-versed in how to talk to children of all ages in the developmentally appropriate language that was needed before, during and after procedures, new diagnoses, etc. and that ultimately, I could be useful.

-Throughout the past five years, many of these nurses that I work so closely with are now some of my dearest friends.
+Throughout the years, many of these nurses that I worked so closely with are now some of my dearest friends.
 I look forward to working with them and I know that they have my back no matter what.
 In growing friendships with the nurses on the pediatric unit, it’s given me a better perspective of all of the things that nurses must have readily available in their brains and quite honestly, I’m overwhelmed just thinking about what they have to think about and do on a regular basis.
 Case in point why I’m not a nurse.
 It’s a tough job.

 But what I do love is helping to bridge the gap between patient and nurse.
 One time, I had a nurse call me during my lunch break and said,